How To Build a Classic Cedar Trellis

 Using coarse sandpaper, sand the top where all four legs come together.
 You’re forming a flat surface for nailing on the cap.

-Lay the trellis on its side and use fence staples to attach the scrolls to the 2x2s (Photo 5).
-Be sure to get the pairs of scrolls on each side of the trellis to be symmetrical (a right and a left), and to reverse the direction between the lower and the middle scrolls (see Figure A).
-When all the scrolls are attached, stand the trellis up, grab a stepladder and sand the tops of the legs flat and even (Photo 6).
+Lay the trellis on its side and use fence staples to attach the scrolls to the 2x2s.
+Be sure to get the pairs of scrolls on each side of the trellis to be symmetrical (a right and a left), and to reverse the direction between the lower and the middle scrolls.
+When you’ve attached all the scrolls, stand the trellis up, grab a stepladder and sand the tops of the legs flat and even.
 If the pieces vibrate too much, tape them all together with duct tape.

 Cut the lower and upper cap pieces (M and P).
 For the facets (angled sides) on the upper cap (P), start with a 1-ft. piece of 4×4 so you have enough wood to hold on to while you cut the facets.
 Then trim off the finished cap piece.
-When both cap pieces are cut, drill pilot holes in the lower cap (M), nail it on, then glue on the upper cap (P) with construction adhesive or epoxy.
+Once you’ve cut both cap pieces, drill pilot holes in the lower cap (M), nail it on, then glue on the upper cap (P) with construction adhesive or epoxy.

 Dig the bottoms of the legs into the ground and get the trellis plumb.
 You’ll have to do it pretty much by eye.
 If your location is windy, anchor the bottoms of the legs in the ground.
 One way is to bend a couple of 3-ft. pieces of 1/8-in. rod into a U-shape so they can be driven in around the legs.
 Then fasten them to the legs with fence staples and cover with dirt or mulch.